yinan-c/alfred-translate-it/README.md

 ## Thanks
 - Open-source project [UlionTse/translators](https://github.com/UlionTse/translators), a library which aims to bring free, multiple, enjoyable translation to individuals and students in Python.
+- Inspired by a [discussion](https://github.com/tisfeng/Easydict/issues/78) in a great macapp [tisfeng/easydict](https://github.com/tisfeng/easydict)

 For redering results speed, I am thinking about rendering the results in a sequence instead of showing them all at once, but I am not sure if Alfred will allow that.

+> Found a workaround in in v1.2 update

 **Any suggestions are welcomed here!**